Saki-JSU/Bioinformatics/scRNA-seq/tutorial_2/ReadMe.md

 ## Step 1: clustering
 This step introduces three methods to cluster cells: SC3, tSNE+kmeans and SINCERA.
 See **Step1.R** for details.

+## Step 2: DE analysis
+This step provides several methods to implement Differential Expression analysis: K-S test, Wilcox test, edgeR, and so on.

+After identifying differential genes, we can calculate True positive rate (TPR), TP/(TP + FN), and False positive rate (FPR), FP/(FP+TP), then plot ROC and compute AUC value.

+See **Step2.R** for details.